0zhu/cygwin-extras/README.md

 - a path where SSH agent will store its tmp files, moved to separate folder in $HOME for convenience
 - *default*: ~/.agentssh

+> **Make sure "Kill ssh-agent with ConEmu" option is switched off in ConEmu settings for better experience**

 **Also see updated version of this tweak below:**

 ## [SSH agent tweak](https://github.com/zhubanRuban/cygwin-extras/blob/master/ssh-agent-tweak)